-- 21.13.2 Appeals from Decisions Regarding Anti-Doping Rule Violations, Consequences, Provisional Suspensions, Recognition of Decisions and Jurisdiction - (a) A decision that - (i) an anti-doping rule violation was committed; - (ii) a decision imposing Consequences or not imposing Consequences for an anti-doping rule violation; - (iii) a decision that no anti-doping rule violation was committed; - (iv) a decision that an anti-doping rule violation proceeding cannot go forward for procedural reasons (including, for example, prescription); - (v) a decision by WADA not to grant an exception to the six months notice requirement for a retired Athlete to return to Competition under Regulation 21.5.7(a); - (vi) a decision by WADA assigning results management under Article 7.1 of the Code; - (vii) a decision by World Sailing not to bring forward an Adverse Analytical Finding or an Atypical Finding as an anti-doping rule violation, - (viii) a decision not to go forward with an anti-doping rule violation after an investigation under Regulation 21.7.7; - (ix) a decision to impose a Provisional Suspension as a result of a Provisional Hearing; - (x) World Sailing's failure to comply with Regulation 21.7.9; - (xi) a decision that World Sailing and/or its MNA lacks jurisdiction to rule on an alleged anti-doping rule violation or its Consequences; - (xii) a decision to suspend, or not suspend, a period of Ineligibility or to reinstate, or not reinstate, a suspended period of Ineligibility under Regulation 21.10.6(a); - (xiii) a decision under Regulation 21.10.12(c); and - (xiv) a decision by World Sailing not to recognize another Anti-Doping Organization's decision under Regulation 21.15, may be appealed exclusively as provided in Regulations 21.13.2 - 21.13.7
+A decision that an anti-doping rule violation was committed, a decision imposing Consequences or not imposing Consequences for an anti-doping rule violation, or a decision that no anti-doping rule violation was committed; a decision that an anti-doping rule violation proceeding cannot go forward for procedural reasons (including, for example, prescription); a decision by WADA not to grant an exception to the six-months notice requirement for a retired Athlete to return to competition under Regulation 21.5.6.1; a decision by WADA assigning Results Management under Regulation 21.7.1 of the Code; a decision by World Sailing not to bring forward an Adverse Analytical Finding or an Atypical Finding as an anti-doping rule violation, or a decision not to go forward with an anti-doping rule violation after an investigation in accordance with the International Standard for Results Management; a decision to impose, or lift, a Provisional Suspension as a result of a Provisional Hearing; World Sailing's failure to comply with Regulation 21.7.4; a decision that World Sailing lacks authority to rule on an alleged anti-doping rule violation or its Consequences; a decision to suspend, or not suspend, Consequences or to reinstate, or not reinstate, Consequences under Regulation 21.10.7.1; failure to comply with Articles 7.1.4 and 7.1.5 of the Code; failure to comply with Regulation 21.10.8.1; a decision under Regulation 21.10.14.3; a decision by World Sailing not to implement another Anti-Doping Organization's decision under Regulation 21.15; and a decision under Article 27.3 of the Code may be appealed exclusively as provided in this Regulation 21.13.2.

-- (b) Appeals Involving International-Level Athletes or International Events In cases arising from participation in an International Event or in cases involving International-Level Athletes, the decision may be appealed exclusively to CAS. - (c) Appeals Involving Other Athletes or Other Persons - In cases where Regulation 21.13.2(a) is not applicable, the decision may be appealed to a national-level appeal body, being an independent and impartial body established in accordance with rules adopted by the National Anti-Doping Organization having jurisdiction over the Athlete or other Person.
-The rules for such appeal shall respect the following principles: a timely hearing; a fair and impartial hearing panel; the right to be represented by counsel at the Person's own expense; and a timely, written, reasoned decision.
-If the National Anti-Doping Organization has not established such a body, the decision may be appealed to CAS in accordance with the provisions applicable before such court.
+21.13.2.1 Appeals Involving International-Level Athletes or International Events

+In cases arising from participation in an International Event or in cases involving International-Level Athletes, the decision may be appealed exclusively to CAS.

+21.13.2.2 Appeals Involving Other Athletes or Other Persons

+In cases where Article 13.2.1 is not applicable, the decision may be appealed to an appellate body, in accordance with rules adopted by the National Anti-Doping Organization having authority over the Athlete or other Person.

+The rules for such appeal shall respect the following principles: a timely hearing; a fair, impartial, Operationally Independent and Institutionally Independent hearing panel; the right to be represented by counsel at the Person's own expense; and a timely, written, reasoned decision.

+If no such body as described above is in place and available at the time of the appeal, the decision may be appealed to CAS in accordance with the applicable procedural rules.

-(d) Persons Entitled to Appeal
+21.13.2.3 Persons Entitled to Appeal

+21.13.2.3.1 Appeals Inv

+Appeals Involving International-Level Athletes or International Events

-In cases under Regulation 21.13.2(a), the following parties shall have the right to appeal to CAS:
+In cases under Regulation 21.13.2.1, the following parties shall have the right to appeal to CAS: